carlobutelli/ky-task-queue/README.md

 1. Once all the services (API, worker and redis) are up and running go to [Add Tasks](http://localhost:8080/add-task) and submit an URL.

-2. Refresh the page as many time as you want to simulate to add tasks to the queue --> The number of queued jobs will increase straight away.
+2. Refresh the page as many time as you want to simulate the adding tasks to the queue --> The number of queued jobs will increase straight away.

 3. In a new tab open [Jobs](http://localhost:8080/jobs) to check the remaining queued jobs running in background.
 Refresh to update the number of queued tasks.